Rush scored one, Rush scored two

 1985 – The transfer-listed Paul Walsh scored a hat-trick as we beat Brighton & Hove Albion 4-0 at home.
 Kenny Dalglish netted the other late on.

 1986 - Kenny was also on target when Steve McMahon scored his second League Cup hat-trick of the season in our 4-1 defeat of Leicester City at Anfield in another Third Round tie.

 2016 – We won 4-2 at Crystal Palace, twice taking the lead through Emre Can and Dejan Lovren before being pegged back by a James McArthur brace.
 Joël Matip nabbed his first reds goal to send us into the break ahead again, with Roberto Firmino completing the scoring.
-On the same day, Paul Glatzel played for England Under-16’s as they lost a friendly 3-0 to Russia in France.
+On the same day, Elijah Dixon-Bonner and Paul Glatzel played for England Under-16’s as they lost a friendly 3-0 to Russia in France.

 Neill off again

 2003 - Lucas Neill was sent off for Blackburn Rovers against the reds for the second time that season, as we won a League Cup Third Round game 4-3 at Ewood Park.
 Emile Heskey missed a penalty that would have completed his hat-trick, with the score at 3-1.
 Danny Murphy had already scored from the spot, with Harry Kewell also on target.
 Dwight Yorke struck twice for the home side, the last of his eight goals past us, with Barry Ferguson also on the scoresheet.